Small Craft Operator - Federal Salaries of 2021

-Small Craft Operator was the 377th most popular job in the U.S. Government in 2016, with 95 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Small Craft Operator was the 403rd most popular job in the U.S. Government in 2021, with 61 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

-In 2016, the National Park Service hired the most employees titled Small Craft Operating, with an average salary of $52,845.
+In 2021, the Maritime Administration hired the most employees titled Small Craft Operating, with an average salary of $61,990.